Computing quasiconformal folds: Further discussion and experimental results

 \section{Further discussion and experimental results}

-Several remarks are in order.
-First, finding the critical point for the generalized quasiconformal energy is an easy saddle point problem by solving linear equations.
-We can reconcile it with the minimization problem in the construction $h_n$ by noting that the two are equivalent provided the folded and unfolded part of $h_n$ matched up, which is of course part of the continuity assumption about $h_n$. \\

-Second, we notice that the desirable domain $x^*$ and its folded counterpart $y^*$ are fixed points of our iteration algorithm, which can be written as $x^* = \mathcal{F}(x^*)$, where $\mathcal{F}$ is the iteration mapping in operator form.
-Note that $\mathcal{F}$ depends on its argument $x$ in a very non-linear way because of the auxiliary variable $y$ we introduced, whose computation requires the cotangent matrix associated to $x$.
+We note that the desirable domain $\Omega^*$ is a fixed point of our iteration algorithm, which we write as $\Omega^* = \mathcal{F}(\Omega^*)$, where $\mathcal{F}$ is the iteration map in operator form.
+Note that $\mathcal{F}$ depends on its argument $\Omega$ in a very non-linear way because of the intermediate folded surface $S_{n}$ we introduced in each iteration, whose computation requires the cotangent matrix associated to $\Omega_{\Sigma_n}$.
 But approximately, in each iteration the folding and unfolding operations are inverse to each other and therefore $\mathcal{F}$ is close to the identity.
 The convergence of fixed-point iteration is well studied in the literature, see \cite{combettes2004solving} and references therein.
 For example, the convergence will be implied by the $\alpha$-averaged property of $\mathcal{F}$.
 As we can notice in Figure \ref{fig:iter_experiment}, as well as in many other experiments, the distortion of many of the interior mesh triangles can barely be noticed in the later phase of the iteration, while the meshes remain also well conditioned.
-As other fixed-point iterations, it is reasonable to expect that the iteration mapping under good conditioning of the mesh triangles and a good initial guess to have convergence. \\
+As other fixed-point iterations, it is reasonable to expect that the iteration map under good conditioning of the mesh triangles, enough constraints and a good initial guess to have convergence.

 We implemented the described reinforcement iteration algorithm and demonstrate it for a doubly folded surface, as illustrated in Figure \ref{fig:iter_experiment}.
 The folded surface and its unfolded counterpart, as shown in Figure \ref{fig:observed_fold} and \ref{fig:true_unfold}, are generated according to a real folded paper and its unfolded counterpart.
 In Figure \ref{fig:2unfold_init} it is our initialized domain $\Omega_{\Sigma_0}$.
 In \ref{fig:observed_fold} and \ref{fig:2unfold_init}, the red circles mark the corresponding constraint points to the visible partial singular set and boundary data.
 Our algorithm works similarly well with other examples as well.
-This shows the robustness of our algorithm.\\
+This shows the robustness of our algorithm.